Tharujaya20/Hotel-and-Tourism--Travel-Agency-Management-System/Readme.txt

 There is also a gallery section where you can see the beautiful pictures of all the destinations.
 This website also has an admin login.
 The admin can get the information of customers and travel agents and can also add new places and hotels.
 There is a cool and nice booking page where you can book your tour by entering your details.
-This website also has a feedback section where you can give your feedback to the developer.

-# New Changes

-improved performance
-login signup issues fixed
-styling issues fixed

-# Use Procedure

-please change the port number with your port number - I used 3307 as a port number but in your case, it may be 3306 please change that

 please change your username and password if that applicable to you